luckiday/cs174a-1a-2020w/week_8/demo/README.md

    https://webglfundamentals.org/webgl/lessons/webgl-2-textures.html

    You will probably need new WebGL commands from that tutorial that don't appear in the library, such as `gl.activeTexture()` and `gl.uniform1i()`.
 Presently, the default value of zero for a uniform seems to be how our default `Sampler2D` for texturing is selected.

-### Submitting Assignment 4 on GitHub:

-1. Once you are finished working it is time to 'commit' your work to your remote repository on GitHub.
-You will also want to do this periodically while you are working to make a backup of your work and to make your final submission.
-We will keep the process very simple by just 'committing' the master branch of your local repository into the remote repository on GitHub.

-2. The first step is to add any new files into the repository so they can be tracked.

-    ```bash
-      $ git add *
-      ```

-3. Then we commit any new and or changed files to the repository.
-The text after the -m is for you to describe what is included in this commit to the repository.

-    ```bash
-      $ git commit -m "Description of what I did"
-      ```

-4. Finally, we need to push these changes up to our remote repository on GitHub.
-This is a very important step!
-Without it you are not copying your work back to GitHub and we will not be able to see it if you forget.

-    ```bash
-      $ git push origin master
-      ```

-5. You can repeat these commands as often as you feel the need as your work on your assignment.
-However, again, you must always make a final push to GitHub when you are finished in order to submit your work.
-We will make a clone of all of the assignment repositories at the deadline.
-That implies two things.
-First, make your final push to GitHub ahead of time and second, any pushes you make after the deadline will not be seen by us.